NIR456/Net-Question/README.md

    - Response compression middleware: This middleware is used to compress the response before it is sent back to the client.
    - Request logging middleware: This middleware is used to log requests.
    - Routing middleware: This middleware is used to route requests to the appropriate endpoint.
+## How to Pass Data from Controller to View in MVC.
+  - In ASP.NET Core MVC, you can pass data from a controller to a view using several methods.
+Here’s a brief overview of the most common techniques:
+    ### 1. ViewData
+    ### 2. ViewBag
+    ### 3. Strongly Typed Models

+## Heap and Stack Memory.
+## Inheritance
+## Polymorphism
+## Abstraction
+## Encapsulation
+## types of Class
+## Access Modifier
+  **1. public:** The member is accessible from any code in the same assembly or another assembly that references it.
+  **2. private:** The member is accessible only within the containing class or struct.
+  **3. protected:** The member is accessible within its containing class and by derived classes.
+  **4. internal:** The member is accessible only within the same assembly.
+  **5. protected** internal: The member is accessible within the same assembly and from derived classes, even if they are in another assembly.
+  **6. private protected:** The member is accessible only within the containing class and derived classes in the same assembly.

+## Diff between Abstract class and interface
+## linq in details